Loading and Storing Quality Checks

 # load checks from a Delta table and default run config name

-# load checks from a Delta table with specific run config for filtering
+# load checks from a Delta table with specific rule_set_fingerprint for filtering (it can be any rule_set_fingerprint from checks_table)

 # load checks from a file or table defined in the run config ('checks_location' field)